Skip to main content

 Your body is keeping score.
 Chronic insomnia, panic attacks, digestive problems, headaches that your doctor cannot explain, getting sick constantly.
 If you are not sure whether your symptoms qualify, a burnout symptoms checklist can help you see the pattern.
 When the stress of a job produces physical symptoms that persist for months, your body is communicating something your mind is overriding.
 I had panic attacks before walking into the office.
 I had alarms set during the night to check work messages.
 I told myself this was normal.
 It was not.

 You have tried to fix it and the system will not bend.
 You set a boundary.
 It was steamrolled.
 You raised a workload concern.
 Nothing changed.
 You asked for support.
 It did not come.
 One attempt might fail because of timing.
 Three attempts failing is a pattern.
 The system does not want to change.
+Before escalating to exit, try having the conversation with your boss at least once.

 The values gap is permanent.
 You believe one thing about how work should be done.
 The organization believes another.
 You value quality; they value speed.
 You value honesty; the culture rewards politics.
 These gaps do not close.
 They widen.